The First CHIME/FRB Fast Radio Burst Catalog: Discussion

 Past rate measurements have usually been in the 1.4-GHz band, dominated by the Parkes and ASKAP telescope samples.
 Here, we consider the most recent measurements only, as early values were based on low statistics.
 Specifically, \citet{bkb+18} report a sky rate of $1.7^{+1.5}_{-0.9} \times 10^3$~sky$^{-1}$~day$^{-1}$ above a fluence limit of 2~Jy~ms based on Parkes 1.4-GHz FRB surveys. \citet{smb+18} report a rate of $37 \pm 8$~sky$^{-1}$~day$^{-1}$ above 26~Jy~ms from ASKAP FRB surveying at 1.4 GHz.
 However, \citet{ffb+19} report a rate of $98^{+59}_{-39}$~sky$^{-1}$~day$^{-1}$ above a fluence of 8 Jy~ms at 843 MHz from six FRB events detected with Molonglo/UTMOST, a factor of $\sim$7 below the Parkes and ASKAP rates.
 More recently, \citet{pck+20} report $3.4^{+15.4}_{-3.3} \times 10^3$~sky$^{-1}$~day$^{-1}$ above a flux of 0.42 Jy for a 5-ms pulse, equivalent to a fluence limit of $\sim$2~Jy~ms in the 300--400-MHz range, from GBNCC.

-All these rates, along with the CHIME/FRB Catalog~1 rate of $818 \pm 64 ^{+220}_{-200}$~sky$^{-1}$~day$^{-1}$ at 600 MHz, are shown in Figure~\ref{fig:ratecomp}, scaled (if needed) to a fluence limit of 5~Jy~ms using our measured fluence index $\alpha=-1.40 \pm 0.11({\rm stat.}) ^{+0.060}_{-0.085}({\rm sys.})$ and Equation~\ref{eq:rate}, and plotted assuming a flat spectral index.
+All these rates, along with the CHIME/FRB Catalog~1 rate of $525 \pm 30 ^{+140}_{-130}$~sky$^{-1}$~day$^{-1}$ at 600 MHz, are shown in Figure~\ref{fig:ratecomp}, scaled (if needed) to a fluence limit of 5~Jy~ms using our measured fluence index $\alpha=-1.40 \pm 0.11({\rm stat.}) ^{+0.06}_{-0.09}({\rm sys.})$ and Equation~\ref{eq:rate}, and plotted assuming a flat spectral index.
 The CHIME/FRB and GBNCC rates are consistent, though the uncertainty on the latter is large.
-Interestingly, the CHIME/FRB and UTMOST rates appear to be inconsistent, in spite of the latter's band being close to the high end of CHIME's.
-We note that the cylindrical Molonglo telescope has complicated beam structure that would require detailed beam mapping and forward modeling with injections in order to be directly comparable to the instrument-corrected rates presented here for CHIME Catalog~1.
-Another important issue in comparing these rates lies in the vast bandwidth difference between the two surveys; UTMOST is less likely to see highly band limited events relative to CHIME/FRB.
-On the other hand, the majority of CHIME/FRB events are fairly broadband (see Catalog~1 and Figure~\ref{fig:repcomp_bwscatt}), suggesting they should be detectable in UTMOST's band.
-Detailed forward-modeling of the effects of the narrow UTMOST bandwidth given inferences about the bandwidth distribution of FRBs would be interesting, though challenging given that the CHIME/FRB Catalog~1 events are not bandpass calibrated.
+The CHIME/FRB and UTMOST rates appear to be in mild tension, in spite of the latter's band being close to the high end of CHIME's.
+However, this is likely attributable to differences in the treatments of selection effects.